bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

     </table>
 </div>

-Wearing the Ring of the Young Lion grants boosts to Strength and Resistance along with a significant boost to HP.
+Wearing the Ring of the Young Lion grants boosts to **Strength** and **Resistance** along with a significant boost to **HP**.
 When compared to other Emblems, Roy gives the 2nd largest HP boost at equivalent Bond Levels.

 ## Sync Skills